devank99/Clothing-Store-Sales-Data-Analysis-Tableau-Dashboard-/README.md

      3) Enhanced Customer Experience: Improve customer satisfaction ratings by 20% within the next 3 months by personalizing marketing and promotions based on customer preferences and behavior.

-  The end result of the clothing store sales data analysis is to achieve the following:
-1) Improved Sales Performance: Increase sales revenue by 15% within the next 6 months by optimizing inventory levels, pricing, and marketing strategies.
-2) Enhanced Customer Experience: Improve customer satisfaction ratings by 20% within the next 3 months by personalizing marketing and promotions based on customer preferences and behavior.

 ## DASHBOARD CONTENT: